 - Where do they live?

 Commit the answers with pen to paper or keyboard to word page.
-The plan continues with an assessment of business spheres that a business cannot control:

 - Assess the national economic climate.

 - Assess the local economy.

 Check out local real estate sales and local automotive dealers.

 Each is a reasonable indicator of the local business climate.